nathanramoscfa/pyfinlab/README.md

 ### Windows Instructions

 Open Anaconda Prompt.
 Navigate to the directory where you store your Python projects.
-Example below:

 ```
 cd C:\Users\User\Python Projects